victormoraisp/Project-Name--AutoReportMailer/README.md

 # Project Name: AutoReportMailer
- AutoReportMailer is a Python-based automation tool that simplifies the process of web data retrieval, file download, and email distribution.
-Using Selenium, it automates web navigation to fetch reports, saves them as PDFs, and sends them via email with attachments.
-Ideal for automating repetitive tasks like downloading financial reports or other documents, AutoReportMailer ensures seamless integration of web scraping and email notifications.
+Automated Download and Email Script
+This script automates the process of downloading a file from a website using Selenium, printing it to PDF, and sending it via email with the attachment.
+It integrates both web automation and email functionalities, offering an end-to-end solution for tasks like report retrieval and distribution.

+Features
+Automates web navigation using Selenium WebDriver.
+Downloads a file and saves it as a PDF in a specific folder.
+Sends an email with the PDF as an attachment using SMTP.
+Requirements
+Python 3.x
+Selenium
+Google Chrome WebDriver
+smtplib (Standard Python Library)
+A Gmail account for sending emails (use app-specific passwords for security).